 Work Package 5, implementing oGP1, the Basque Health Strategy in Ageing and Chronicity: Integrated Care original Good Practice intends to:

 - Improve health and quality of life of the population,

 - Enhance the Basque health care system quality, efficiency and sustainability and

 - Increase the collaboration with Social services and with the Community.

 The approach focuses on deploying risk stratification, digitally-enabled integrated care and patient/citizen empowerment, by means of new organizational models, professional roles, pathways and processes and digital tools and analytics.

-The Catalan Open Innovation Hub is conceived to serve the entire population of Catalonia (ES), 7.6M citizens.
+Work Package 6, implementing oGP2, the Catalan Open Innovation Hub on ICT-supported integrated care services is conceived to serve the entire population of Catalonia (ES), 7.6M citizens.
 The target group is chronic patients with focus on multimorbidity management and on patients with complex health and social care needs.
 Accordingly, it encompasses both vertical (specialized vs. community-based care) and horizontal (healthcare vs. social support) integrations, combining a population-health orientation with a collaborative adaptive case management approach.